ana-mariacretu/ana-mariacretu.github.io/_pages/about.md

 - /about.html
 ---

-<b><font color="red">NEW:</font></b> This summer I will be doing an internship in the Confidential Computing group at Microsoft Research.
+<b><font color="red">JOB ALERT:</font></b> I am looking for postdoctoral positions starting early next year.

 I am a final year PhD candidate in the [Computational Privacy Group](https://cpg.doc.ic.ac.uk/index.html) at [Imperial College London](https://www.imperial.ac.uk/), advised by [Dr. Yves-Alexandre de Montjoye](http://www.demontjoye.com/index.html).
-My research interests lie at the intersection between (1) machine learning and (2) privacy and security.
+My research interests lie at the intersection between machine learning, privacy and security.
 I study vulnerabilities in behavioral datasets and data processing systems such as machine learning models, query-based systems and client-side scanning through the lens of automated attacks.
 Specifically, I use machine learning and evolutionary algorithms to develop novel attacks against such systems.
 Through a rigorous study of privacy vulnerabilities, my research can inform the design of principled countermeasures allowing to prevent them and, ultimately, to use data safely.

 Prior to starting my PhD, I obtained an MSc in Computer Science from [EPFL, Switzerland](https://www.epfl.ch/en/), and the _Diplome d'Ingénieur de l'Ecole Polytechnique_ (equivalent to a Bachelors and Master’s degree) from [Ecole Polytechnique, France](https://www.polytechnique.edu/en).
 At Ecole Polytechnique, I studied Pure and Applied Mathematics and Computer Science, and specialized in Data Science.
 Towards completion of my EPFL MSc degree, I did my Master Thesis in the [Department of Computer Science](https://www.cs.ox.ac.uk/) at the [University of Oxford](https://www.ox.ac.uk/) under the supervision of [Prof. Thomas Lukasiewicz](https://www.cs.ox.ac.uk/people/thomas.lukasiewicz/), and in close collaboration with [Dr. Oana-Maria Camburu](https://www.cs.ox.ac.uk/people/oana-maria.camburu/).
 My research there was on 1) developing deep learning-based approaches to solve the Winograd Schema Challenge and 2) developing sentence representation models with the goal of improving interpretability and performance on a set of benchmark natural language processing tasks.

+In the summer of 2022, I was a research intern in the Microsoft Research Confidential Computing team (Cambridge, UK).
+I worked on the privacy of machine learning models with Shruti Tople and Daniel Jones.
 In the summer of 2020, I was a research intern at Twitter (London, UK) in the graph learning team.
 I worked with Dr. Davide Eynard on the privacy of Twitter graph data.
 In 2017, I did a summer internship at Google (Boulder, Colorado, USA), in the Payments Compliance Engineering Team, where I was supervised by Craig Wright.
 In 2016, I did a 5-month internship at Google (Paris, France), where I was supervised by Dr. Sertan Girgin.

 # News {#news}

+11/08/2022: Check out our <a href="https://cpg.doc.ic.ac.uk/blog/deephash-not-robust-to-detection-avoidance/">new blogpost </a> on the effectiveness of black-box evasion attacks against deep perceptual hashing models.

 11/08/2022: This week, I attended the USENIX Security '22 conference in Boston.
 I presented <a href="https://arxiv.org/abs/2106.09820"> my paper </a> on evaluating the robustness of perceptual hashing-based client-side scanning systems.

 22/07/2022: I completed my internship in Microsoft Research's Confidential Computing team and I am now back at Imperial!
+More updates on the work coming soon.

 13/07/2022: I received a diversity grant from the USENIX association for attending the USENIX Security '22 conference in Boston!